squasta/squasta.github.io/README.md

 # squasta.github.io
-[Stanislas Quastana](https://stanislas.io)'s mindmaps repo  (still work in progress...Last update : April 22th 2025)
+[Stanislas Quastana](https://stanislas.io)'s mindmaps repo  (still work in progress...Last update : May 2 2025)

 You will find here a lot of mindmaps, workflows full of links to documentations on Nutanix, Microsoft Azure, AWS, Kubernetes, FinOps, Google Cloud Plaform...